p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 Once the image is uploaded to Dockerhub and tagged, it can be deployed.

-The `deploy` job first downloads the `pks` and `kubectl` CLIs, and makes them executable.

-Then it uses the CLIs to log into the PKS-created cluster.
+The `deploy` job first downloads the `pks` and `kubectl` CLIs, makes them executable, and uses the CLIs to log into the PKS API.

 Then the `k8s-manifest.yml` file is updated _in place_ with the current/latest tag, and used to update the deployment with `kubectl apply`.
-This interpolation was done to prevent having to keep the Kubernetes configuration file in-sync with the `Dockertag` file.
+This interpolation was done as a workaround to the issue of jobs not having access to commits made after the job starts.
+I might come back to this later.

-`kubectl apply` with the updated configuration file triggers a rolling update whichg can be observed by running `kubectl get pods`.
+`kubectl apply` with the updated configuration file triggers a rolling update.
 Notice that the pods get re-created:

 ```bash
 $ kubectl get pods # before deployment